MB-29/neural-Gaussian-process/README.md

 ## Examples
 * A 1D regression script is provided in the file `1D_regression.py`.
 * A classification script for MNIST is provided in the file `classify_MNIST.py`.
-In relies on the additional requirement `python-mnist` available on pip.
+It relies on the additional requirement `python-mnist` available on pip.